robertdigital/workstation-setup-guide/kubeflow-setup.md

 Output: `daemonset "nvidia-device-plugin-daemonset" created`

-Check if the GPUs on your node can be accessed from minikube:
+Please wait for about 30 seconds and then check if the GPUs on your node can be accessed from minikube:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name,GPUs:.status.capacity.'nvidia\.com/gpu'`